-By looking at the full visitor journey, you can make an accurate assessment of the visitors top interests based on the time they spend on each page.
+By looking at the full visitor journey, you can make an accurate assessment of the visitors top interests using the time they spend on each page.

-Next up, look through a few visits while applying the matching table and decide which personas are most likely to have made the visits.
+Look through a few visits while applying the persona table and decide which personas are most likely to have made the visits.

 In the example below 👇

-The visitor looked at both sales and marketing content but we can see they spent 298 seconds looking at purely marketing based content.
-This was the most time they spent on any of the pages, so it's safe to assume that they are likely a marketer.
+The visitor looked at sales and marketing content but they spent more time looking at purely marketing based content, so it's safe to assume that they are likely a marketer.

-A quick look through the remaining 18 peoples, will show only a few of them are actually Marketing Managers or match the target persona.
+A quick look through the remaining 18 people, will show only a few of them are actually Marketing Managers or match the target persona.

 Depending on your prospecting strategy, go ahead and select the person or people you believe most relevant to your offering and likely to have a made the visit.

 Step 3: Craft a relevant message with visit behaviour